In Shaka King’s Judas and the Black Messiah, the Black Panthers are humanized, focusing on their work instead of white America’s perception of it.

 The film tells the story of William O’Neal (Lakeith Stanfield), the FBI informant who sabotaged the Illinois chapter of the Black Panther Party and helped orchestrate Chairman Fred Hampton’s assassination.
 O’Neal, a petty thief, is brought in by white FBI agent Roy Mitchell (Jesse Plemons), who presents O’Neal with an offer: go to prison, or infiltrate the Black Panthers so the FBI can keep an eye on their activities.
 A teenager with few options, O’Neal takes the offer, gets close to Hampton (played in the film by Daniel Kaluuya), and works his way up to being head of security.
 With his position, O’Neal is able to hand over the floor plan of the Panthers’ headquarters, as well as every detail of their organizing efforts, to the FBI.
 But the deeper he gets in, the more Mitchell pushes him to do more harm to the movement, which leads to Hampton’s arrest and eventual murder at the hands of Cook County police.
 In return for his efforts, O’Neal is given a car and various cash payments.
 These paltry rewards hardly seem worth selling out his people and allowing the FBI to irrevocably harm the progression of both the Civil Rights and socialist movements in Chicago.

 For the majority of the film, viewers watch Hampton as he goes around Chicago with the Panthers and gives speeches to mobilize the youth of the city toward Black liberation.
-It is during one of these speeches that he meets Deborah Johnson (Dominique Fishback), who becomes his speechwriter and lover.
+It is during one of these speeches that he meets Deborah Johnson (Dominique Fishback), who becomes his lover.
 The cast of Panthers is rounded out by Ashton Sanders, Algee Smith, Dominique Thorne and Darrell Britt-Gibson (as Chicago chapter co-founder Bobby Rush).
 One of the major things viewers watch Hampton do is establish The Rainbow Coalition, which joins the Black Panthers with the Latino organization The Young Lords, and the white organization The Young Patriots.
 Through their shared issues with poverty and over policing in their communities, they are able to find common ground.
 The film is at its strongest in these scenes, as viewers get to see what real leftist organizing looks like.
 As Hampton says in the film: “Wherever there’s people, there’s power.”

 In Judas and the Black Messiah, the Panthers are humanized, focusing on their work instead of white America’s perception of it.
 When we see the Panthers together they are sharp, focused and respectful to each other.
 Everyone is a comrade or has the potential to be one.
 When we see them walk together as a group, there is an air of dignity that functions without the need for intimidation.
 Among the actors playing the Panthers, Thorne is a standout, establishing a full character in only a handful of scenes.